How to Unlock Creativity

 Divergent Thinking:

 This is the ability to generate a wide array of new and original ideas from a single starting point.
-It's the hallmark of brainstorming and is measured by the fluency, flexibility, and originality of the ideas generated.
+It's the hallmark of brainstorming.

 -